Creighton4Good/BlueJay-Bites/docs/backend-design.md

 ### Role naming convention

 Roles are stored lowercase with underscores: `user`, `event_organizer`, `admin`.
 The `@PreAuthorize` annotations use `hasAuthority()` instead of `hasRole()` since we don't use the `ROLE_` prefix convention.

+### Notifications

+Notifications are sent using SSE (Server-Sent Events).
+This is because data does not need to be sent two-way in this application, but directly to the user is the objective.
+There are entities for Notification and UserPreference
+- Notifications are only sent to those with the "user" role
+- They are triggered when an event-organizer/admin creates a post
+- Notifications are sent using SSE emitters, streaming real-time data
+- Endpoints exist to get certain notifications, such as by read status, and to support the user enabling or disabling notifications

 ## API Conventions